llassan/Ace/React.md

 - **Unidirectional data flow**: React uses a single data flow, making it easier to debug.
 - **Dedicated debugging tools**: React provides tools like the React Developer Tools Chrome extension to simplify debugging.

-## What is an event in React?

-An event in React is an action triggered by the user or system, such as pressing a key or clicking a mouse.

-- React events use camelCase naming conventions instead of lowercase (as used in HTML).
-- Event handlers are passed as functions in JSX, rather than as strings in HTML.

-## What are synthetic events in React?

-- Synthetic events are a cross-browser wrapper for native browser events that ensure consistent behavior across all browsers.
-- Methods like `preventDefault()` are part of the synthetic event system.

-## What are error boundaries?

-Error boundaries are React components that catch JavaScript errors anywhere in their child component tree, log those errors, and display a fallback UI instead of crashing the component tree.

-### Where can error boundaries detect errors?

-- **Render phase**
-- **Inside lifecycle methods**
-- **Inside the constructor**

 ## Common React Interview Questions